Amber Glenn: Personal life

+She uses Jackson Ultima figure skates with silver Matrix blades.

 Career

 Glenn began learning to skate in 2004.

+2013–14 season: First Junior Grand Prix medal

-She won a bronze medal at the 2013 Junior Grand Prix (JGP) event in the Czech Republic and became a national junior champion at the 2014 U.S. Championships.
+Glenn won a bronze medal at the 2013 Junior Grand Prix (JGP) event in the Czech Republic and became a national junior champion at the 2014 U.S. Championships.
 Ranked fifth in the short program and eighth in the free skate, she finished seventh at the 2014 World Junior Championships in Sofia, Bulgaria.
-She trained in McKinney, Texas and at Stonebriar Ice in Frisco, Texas until the rink closed in 2014.
+She trained in McKinney, Texas and then at Stonebriar Ice in Frisco, Texas until the rink closed in 2014.

-2014–15 season
+2014–15 season: Second Junior Grand Prix medal

 In May 2014, U.S. Figure Skating named Glenn as the recipient of the 2014 Athlete Alumni Ambassador (3A) overall award.
 In August, she won bronze at the 2014 JGP in France.
-She finished sixth at her second JGP assignment in Estonia and 13th on the senior level at the 2015 U.S. Championships.
+She finished sixth at her second JGP assignment in Estonia and thirteenth on the senior level at the 2015 U.S. Championships.

 2015–16 season

 Glenn began the 2015–2016 season training in McKinney, Texas under Ann Brumbaugh and Ben Shroats.
+At the junior level, she placed fifth at the 2015 JGP Latvia.
+Struggles with depression, an eating disorder, and her sexuality saw Glenn admitted for inpatient treatment.
+In a later interview, she said that she was told her sexuality was unimportant instead of being offered help with understanding it, something she found hurtful.
+With her first international senior assignment at the 2015 Autumn Classic International pending, she decided to leave the facility to attend.
+She would later describe the event as a "disaster" that she had no memory of beyond her sixth-place finish.

-After placing fifth at the 2015 JGP in Latvia and sixth on the senior level at the 2015 Skate Canada Autumn Classic in mid-October, she decided to take a break to "reevaluate".
-She resumed training in February 2016 after joining Peter Cain and Darlene Cain in Euless, Texas.
+Glenn announced that she would take a break to "reevaluate".
+In a 2024 profile in The Washington Post, she revealed that her psychiatrist had told her to stop skating indefinitely.
+She resumed training in February 2016 after joining Peter Cain and Darlene Cain in Euless, which is directly north of Fort Worth, Texas.
+One of her training mates there was Timothy LeDuc, the first figure skater to come out as nonbinary, and Glenn credited her time training with them with helping her to accept her sexuality and identity.